Hashim28/Chennai-House-Sales-Analysis-and-Prediction/README.md

 **Minimum Requirements:**

 It is not sufficient to just fit a model - the model must be analysed to find the important factors that contribute towards the price.
 Also, it will be better to give a forecast range (range of permissible values) rather than a single estimate as it will help the customers to negotiate.

+**Profile Report :**

+Pandas Profile report has been done for this dataset.
+Profile report also included in this repository.